Master Pain Scenarios from Head to Toe

-Amy Turner is based in Nashville, Tennessee.
-She has been in the healthcare field since 1989 when she completed her Associates Degree in Nursing at Middle Tennessee State University.
-Amy then continued her education at MTSU by receiving her Bachelors of Science in nursing, followed by a MMHC from Vanderbilt University’s Owen Graduate School of Management.
-She began her nursing career as a charge nurse of the ICU at Middle Tennessee Medical Center in Murfreesboro, Tennessee.
-Ten years after beginning her career in healthcare, Amy focused her career in Pain Management.
-She is currently the Director of Revenue Integrity at Comprehensive Pain Specialists.
+Amy has been in the healthcare field since 1989 when she completed her Associates Degree in Nursing at Middle Tennessee State University.
+She then continued her education at MTSU by receiving her Bachelor of Science in Nursing, followed by a Master’s Degree in Healthcare Administration from the Vanderbilt University Owen Graduate School of Management.
+She has been focused on pain management for the majority of her career and regularly presents on pain management billing and coding rules during webinars and live conferences.
+She is based in Nashville, Tenn.

 FREE 30-day Subscription!